ghostFaceKillah/CarND-Advanced-Lane-Lines/README.md

 `undistort_factory` function that loads saved undistortion parameters and returns the final undistorting function.
 Application of this function to one of the supplied checkerboard calibration images can be seen below:
 ![alt text][image_undist]

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Applying the above described undistortion produced by `undistort_factory` from `undistort.py`, yields the result visible below.
+The effect arguably is subtle, but important.
-![alt text][image2]
+![alt text][image_car_undist]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]